What is a Nurse?

 The salary of nurses in Singapore varies depending on various factors.
 In general, RNs normally receive higher pay grades than ENs, with the former making an average of $2,400 monthly and the latter around $1,750.

-You’ll also have to take into consideration your scope of work, field of specialization, and employing institution.
+You’ll also have to take into consideration your scope of work, field of specialisation, and employing institution.
 The bottom line is, the further you advance in your knowledge and skills through continuing education and training, the more you’ll earn in your nursing career in Singapore.

 Pros and Cons of Working as a Nurse